-There are many unique challenges facing those performing digitization and description of audio and/or visual material.
+There are many unique challenges facing those performing audio/audiovisual digitization and description.

-- Content is often inaccessible, either due to a lack of proper playback equipment or through the fragile nature of the materials themselves. - Another problem is that materials of significant value often fall under the stewardship of those who may lack specialized training to address their description, storage, and maintenance needs. - There can be prohibitive storage costs when it comes to creating preservation copies, production copies, and access copies - Another big challenge is unclear IP issues
+- Content is often inaccessible.
+If your organization lacks the proper playback equipment or if the materials are in such bad shape that they can't handle being played, how can you assess what you have? - -Another problem is that materials of significant value often fall under the stewardship of those who may lack specialized training to address their description, storage, and maintenance needs. - There can be prohibitive storage costs when it comes to creating preservation copies, production copies, and access copies - Another big challenge is unclear IP issues